larrybotha/everything/resources/videos/12 toxic things you do in conversations without realising.md

 - instead, allow people to vent, acknowledge that situations are more complicated than we often appreciate, and that people don't always want a solution

+> Not knowing the question, it was easy for him to give an answer

+- Dag Hammerskold

 ## links and resources

 - [People Skills by Robert Bolton](https://www.goodreads.com/book/show/65327.People_Skills)